2015 Application Cycle

 Audition Portfolio Requirements

-Each of our 10 disciplines (cinematic arts, dance, design arts, jazz, music, photography, theater, visual arts, voice, and writing) has specific requirements for the audition portfolio.
-Once you open the application, a drop down list of available disciplines and categories will be available to you.
-Please review these requirements carefully.
+Each of our 10 disciplines (cinematic arts, dance, design, jazz, music, photography, theater, visual arts, voice, and writing) have specific requirements for the audition portfolio.
+Information on audition and portfolio requirements are available here.

 Adjudication of Application Materials and Audition Portfolio